TAMPA -- Florida Gov. Rick Scott is considering an executive order to address growing controversy over the Common Core State Standards.

 Scotts remarks came one day after state Board of Education members blasted him for failing to provide clear direction on the standards and exams, which will replace the Florida Comprehensive Assessment Tests beginning in the 2014-15 school year.

-Board member Kathleen Shanahan mentioned rumors that Scott might sign an executive order and said it would disrespect the education boards statutory responsibilities.
+Board member Kathleen Shanahan mentioned rumors Scott might sign an executive order and said it would disrespect the education boards statutory responsibilities.

 Once a clear Common Core supporter, Scott is in a political bind.
-Tea party groups, which make up an important part of his base, want Florida to jettison the new standards and tests.
+Tea Party groups, which make up an important part of his base, want Florida to jettison the new standards and tests.
 But schools across the state are already teaching Common Core, and Republican leaders in the House and Senate are standing behind the benchmarks.

 The Common Core standards outline what is expected of students at each grade level but do not include suggestions for books or how teachers should plan their lessons.
 The benchmarks, created by the National Governors Association and Council of Chief State School Officers, have been approved in 45 states and the District of Columbia.